lchen36/glassdoor_jobs/README.md

 * Summarized data instantly with Pivot Tables by comparing different variables.
 * Created a WordCloud from the text of each 'job description', which represent the frequence and importance of each word.
 * Optimized Linear Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
-* Build a client facing API using flask

 ## Code and Resources Used
 **Python Version:** 3.7